ICR-RL: Deep Reinforcement Learning via In-Context Regression: Methods: and

-The problem of finding a subset of transitions \(\mathcal{S'}\) that can be removed from the context and still retain the performance of model $M$ is a challenging one and has been discussed by \cite{yang2025fewerbetterenhancingoffline}.
-As far as we know, no existing ICL method for RL has addressed the problem of what to do when the context is full, other than taking the latest transitions that can fit into the context within the budget $B$.
-The problem with this method is that removing older episodes to make ``space'' for new ones could remove significant information from the context.
-A simple example of important information removal from the context is an episode with a high-reward trajectory, which we would want to keep in the context so that our model can exploit the information about achieving such a high reward.
-We offer three different approaches to continual learning, even when the context is full.
-We compare these methods against a "Stale Context" ($S$ in Figure \ref{fig:trunc_compare}) baseline, which means that we run the model without updating the context when it has reached $B$ transitions.
-Another baseline we compare it to is to keep the latest $B$ transitions.
-Empirically, we find that our methods outperform the baselines and show potential for In-Context RL, which is not limited by the context size, but rather by the algorithm's context truncation method for retaining useful transitions. \paragraph{Context‐Truncation Operators} Let \(\mathcal{S}_k\) denote the context (as defined before) with capacity $B$ and let the newly finished episode of length $M$ be $\mathcal{E}=\{(s_t,a_t,r_t)\}_{t=1}^{M}$.
-We implement four replacement heuristics for maintaining \(\mathcal{S}_k\) once it is full: \begin{description} \item[\textsc{Latest Trajectories (L)}] This is a pure first-in/first-out strategy that \emph{appends} $\mathcal{E}$ and, if $|\mathcal{S}_k|> B$, discards the oldest $|\mathcal{S}_k|- B$ transitions.
+\paragraph{The Need for Context Engineering} Since transformers are quadratically complex with respect to the length of the context, our method's runtime heavily depends on the size of the context itself.
+Crucially, the smaller the context, the faster \icrrl\ will run.
+In this section, we explore various context engineering methods that enable ICL-based methods to learn with a fixed context budget.
+Let $B$ denote the maximum number of samples we allow in the context.
+When using an ICL RL algorithm, more data is collected into the context with each episode, and so two questions arise: (1) Given our limited space, how do we choose the most information-dense samples?
+(2) When the context is full, how do we continue learning? \paragraph{Existing Methods} As discussed in the previous section, we address the first problem by introducing the high reward gate \ref{alg:tabpfn_rl}.
+The second problem can be reduced to finding a subset of transitions \(\mathcal{S'}\) that can be removed from the context such that the in-context learner still retains similar performance.
+This challenging problem has been discussed in \cite{yang2025fewerbetterenhancingoffline}.
+To the best of our knowledge, no existing ICL method for RL has addressed the question of what to do when the context is fully specified.
+Some works suggest taking the latest transitions that fit within the budget $B$.
+We will show that this method has some issues \cite{wang2025omni}.
+The main limitation of this method is that removing older episodes and replacing them with new ones can remove significant contextual information.
+A simple example of essential information removal from the context is an episode with a high-reward episode, which we would want to keep in the context so that our model can exploit the information about achieving such a high reward.
+We can view the problem of retaining informative episodes within a fixed context budget while freeing space to add new high-signal episodes as a form of context engineering. \paragraph{Context Engineering Methods} We present four approaches to continual learning with context engineering under a fixed budget $B$.
+We compare these methods against a "Stale Context" ($SC$ in Figure \ref{fig:trunc_compare}) baseline, meaning we run the model without updating the context after $B$ transitions.
+Another baseline we compare it against is retaining the latest $B$ transitions.
+Empirically, we find that our methods outperform baselines and show promise for In-Context RL, which is not limited by context size but rather by the algorithm's context-engineering method for retaining proper transitions. \paragraph{Context Engineering Techniques} Let \(\mathcal{D}_k\) denote the context (as defined before) with capacity $B$ and let the newly finished episode of length $L$ be $\mathcal{E}=\{(s_t,a_t,r_t)\}_{t=1}^{L}$.
+We implement four replacement heuristics for maintaining \(\mathcal{D}_k\) once it is full: \begin{description} \item[\textsc{Latest Episodes (L)}] This is a pure first-in/first-out strategy that \emph{appends} $\mathcal{E}$ and, if $|\mathcal{D}_k|> B$, discards the oldest $|\mathcal{D}_k|- B$ transitions.
 It keeps exactly the $B$ most recent transitions and thus performs no value- or diversity-based filtering.